 - Beginnings and ends of lines influence the character statistics. m and g appear especially frequently at line ends, while the line beginnings have an increased proportion of p and t (it has been suggested that gallows can serve as paragraph markings).

 - Similar-looking gallows (k and t, f and p) have very similar statistics, but p and t appear much more frequently at the line beginnings.
 A similar phenomenon occurs with r and m, but m usually ends the line.
-Could the symbols with extra loops (p, t and m) be a special newline writing variants of f, k and r?
+Could the symbols with extra loops (p, t and m) be a special newline graphic variants of f, k and r?

 Follow me on Twitter to receive notifications about new blog posts.
 This post was made possible thanks to the patron support.
 If you appreciate the effort put into creating this page and would like to see more posts like this, you can support me on Patreon.
 Top patrons of the month: